These six women left their mark in World Literature.

 Whether the royal marriage took place or not, Mahadevi did become a wandering saint that, following an ascetic tradition of India, walked around naked, only covered by her long hair.

-Eventually she left the academy and continued to wander.
-Apparently she spent the last years of her life in a cave, where she attained enlightenment, the goal she had been after for ages.
+Apparently, she spent the last years of her life in a cave.
+There she attained enlightenment, the goal she had been after for ages.

 Akka Mahadevi’s legacy

 But her most famous works are the poem Foolish men and a rebuttal called Reply to Sister Filotea.
-In Foolish men she uses logic and wit to turn the tables and blame men for which, she believes, they usually blame women.
+In Foolish men, she uses logic and wit to turn the tables and blame men for which, she believes, men usually blame women.
 Needless to say, it is a poem that modern feminists tend to like.

-Juana was born in what is now Mexico, but that in those colonial times was called Viceroyalty of New Spain.
-Her father was a Spanish captain, and her mother was a criolla, that someone of Spanish blood born in the Americas.
+Her father was a Spanish captain.
+And her mother was a Criolla, that is, someone of Spanish blood born in the Americas.

 Sor Juana, the intellectual nun

-Juana lived in the convent of St. Paula in Mexico City, and taught music and drama to the girls that attended Saint Paula’s school.
+Juana lived in the convent of St. Paula in Mexico City.
+She taught music and drama to the girls that attended Saint Paula’s school.